Nanfu Tenavolt Lithium-Ion Cell Review

-Here’s a link to the official product page.
+Here’s a referral link to the official product page.
 At least, that’s the link my contact gave me, and exactly from where I obtained these.

-$35 for four cells and a charger.
+$35 for four cells and a charger on Amazon.
+That is an Amazon referral link.

 These seem to meet their claim.
 Whether they’ll be useful to you with your current setup is a different matter entirely.
 But the mWh and voltage claims do seem to be accurate.